 In the U.S., we have trademark registrations for our name, our logo in color, and a combination of the two, XPOVIO, PORE for our online portal, and KARYFORWARD and our KARYFORWARD logo for our financial aid and charitable services.
 We also have pending applications in the U.S. to register KARYOPHARM alone, and our logo in greyscale, for pharmaceuticals.
-Outside of the U.S., XPOVIO is registered or pending in forty-six additional jurisdictions, and is registered in Katakana in Japan, Hangul in South Korea, and Chinese characters in Taiwan.
+Outside of the U.S., XPOVIO is registered or pending in 46 additional jurisdictions, and is registered in Katakana in Japan, Hangul in South Korea, and Chinese characters in Taiwan.
 KARYOPHARM, the greyscale logo, KARYOPHARM THERAPEUTICS with the color logo, and the KARYFORWARD logo are each registered or pending in four jurisdictions outside of the U.S. We also have registrations or applications for eight additional possible product names in numerous foreign jurisdictions.

 The term of individual patents depends upon the legal term for patents in the countries in which they are obtained.
 In most countries, including the U.S., the patent term is 20 years from the earliest filing date of a non-provisional patent application.
 In the U.S., a patent's term may be lengthened by patent term adjustment, which compensates a patentee for administrative delays by the USPTO in examining and granting a patent, or may be shortened if a patent is terminally disclaimed over an earlier filed patent.
 The term of a patent that covers a drug may also be eligible for patent term extension when FDA approval is granted, provided statutory and regulatory requirements are met.
-See "Government Regulation-Patent Term Restoration and Extension" below for additional information on such extensions.
-We have filed applications for patent term extension in both the U.S. and Korea based on the U.S. and Korean patents directed to the composition of matter of selinexor.
-We are awaiting determinations from the relevant authorities in the U.S. and Korea, but there is no assurance that we will benefit from any patent term extension.
+See "Government Regulation - Patent Term Restoration and Extension" below for additional information on such extensions.
+We have filed applications for patent term extension in the U.S., Korea, Taiwan, Australia and China based on the granted patent in each jurisdiction directed to the composition of matter of selinexor.
+In the U.S., Korea and Taiwan we have been awarded 342 days, 150 days and 5 years, respectively, of patent term extension.
+In Australia, the term of the patent has been extended from July 26, 2032 to March 8, 2037 and in China we are awaiting a determination from the relevant authority.
+There is no assurance that we will benefit from any patent term extension.
 In the future, if and when our product candidates receive approval by the FDA or foreign regulatory authorities, we expect to apply for patent term extensions on issued patents covering those drugs, depending upon the length of the clinical trials for each product candidate and other factors.
 There can be no assurance that any of our pending patent applications will issue or that we will benefit from any patent term extension or favorable adjustment to the term of any of our patents.